NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 project.project_id = TCGA-BRCA
 ```

 ## Case Submission

 [![GDC Data Model 2](images/GDC-Data-Model-Case.png)](images/GDC-Data-Model-Case.png "Click to see the full image.")

 The main entity of the GDC Data Model is the `case`, each of which must be registered beforehand with dbGaP under a unique `submitter_id`.
 The first step to submitting a `case` is to consult the [Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/viewer/#data-dictionary-viewer), which details the fields that are associated with a `case`, the fields that are required to submit a `case`, and the values that can populate each field.
+Dictionary entries are available for all entities in the GDC Data Model.

 [![Dictionary Case](images/Dictionary_Case.png)](images/Dictionary_Case.png "Click to see the full image.")